Back to the full dot-point answer

 The flapper became the visual shorthand of the new urban woman.
 Around 25 per cent of women smoked by 1930.
 Cinema and advertising marketed beauty products on a national scale.

-What is depression-era rollbacks?Show answer
+What are depression-era rollbacks?Show answer

 Section 213 of the Federal Economy Act (1932) required that married couples both employed by the federal government give up one of their jobs; around 1,600 women were dismissed by 1933.
 Many local authorities and school boards followed with their own marriage bars.
 By 1939 around 78 per cent of school boards refused to hire married women.

-What is the New Deal openings?Show answer
+What are the New Deal openings?Show answer

 Frances Perkins (Secretary of Labor, 1933 to 1945) was the first woman Cabinet Secretary.
 Mary Anderson headed the Women's Bureau.
 Around 13 per cent of WPA jobs went to women.